-- d.
-Verify that the directory <DOMAIN ENCRYPTION KEY PATH> contains the domain encryption key files. - e.
-At the WLS command prompt, enter exitQ followed by the ENTER key to exit the WLST encryption tool. - 6.
-With the trellis-keys.tar file removed from the TrellisConfiguration.zip file, run the Trellis platform software installation on the disaster recovery back machine. - 7.
-After installation in the disaster recovery back machine is complete, copy the TrellisConfiguration.zip file from the disaster recovery back machine to the disaster recovery front machine in the /home/oracle folder. - 8.
-Run the Trellis platform software installation on the disaster recovery front machine. - 9.
-Log into the Trellis platform to verify the platform software is fully installed and running on the disaster recovery system. - 10.
+- 4. Copy the TrellisConfiguration.zip file generated in step 3 from the production site back machine to the /home/oracle/ folder in the disaster recovery back machine. - 5.
+Run the Trellis platform software installation on the disaster recovery back machine. - 6.
+After installation in the disaster recovery back machine is complete, copy the TrellisConfiguration.zip file from the disaster recovery back machine to the disaster recovery front machine in the /home/oracle folder. - 7.
+Run the Trellis platform software installation on the disaster recovery front machine. - 8.
+Log into the Trellis platform to verify the platform software is fully installed and running on the disaster recovery system. - 9.
 On the production site back machine, navigate to /u01/app/oracle/product/12.1.0.2/dbs and copy the spfileorcl.ora file to the same directory on the disaster recovery back machine.